How to Contact Your Representative About Public School Funding

 Tips for Your Call or Email

 You don't need to have kids in school.
-Community members, taxpayers, and anyone who cares about public education can make an effective constituent call.
+Community members and taxpayers can make an effective constituent call.

 RepReach writes your script for you